disclaimer

 No, sealed criminal records do not show up on background checks in North Dakota.
 Upon granting the petition, the issuing court typically orders state agencies in possession of the criminal record to deny public requests to view the records.
 However, this order is only binding on custodians within the state’s jurisdiction.
 Bear in mind that the law does not allow the sealing of certain information in criminal records.
 These ineligible records are part of reports submitted to the Bureau of Criminal Information (BCI) and its affiliates.

-Who Can See Sealed Criminal Records in North Dakota?
+Who may See Sealed Criminal Records in North Dakota?

-Only the record custodian can see sealed criminal records in North Dakota.
+Only the record custodian may see sealed criminal records in North Dakota.
 Other private entities and even government agencies must obtain a court order to access sealed criminal records.

 How to Obtain Sealed Records in North Dakota